aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/net/attribute-and-property-management/adding-attributes-to-cad-drawings/_index.md

 ### Q2: How do I handle exceptions during CAD file processing?

 A2: Aspose.CAD provides robust error handling mechanisms.
-Refer to the documentation [here](https://reference.aspose.com/cad/net/) for detailed information.
+Refer to the documentation [Aspose.CAD .NET API reference](https://reference.aspose.com/cad/net/) for detailed information.

 ### Q3: Is there a free trial available for Aspose.CAD for .NET?

 A3: Yes, you can explore the features with a free trial.
-Get it [here](https://releases.aspose.com/).
+Get it [Aspose.CAD free trial download page](https://releases.aspose.com/).

 ### Q4: Where can I seek help or community support for Aspose.CAD?

-A4: Visit the Aspose.CAD forum [here](https://forum.aspose.com/c/cad/19) to connect with the community and get assistance.
+A4: Visit the Aspose.CAD community forum [Aspose.CAD community forum](https://forum.aspose.com/c/cad/19) to connect with the community and get assistance.

 ### Q5: How can I obtain a temporary license for Aspose.CAD?

-A5: For temporary licensing options, visit [here](https://purchase.aspose.com/temporary-license/).
+A5: For temporary licensing options, visit the [temporary license purchase page](https://purchase.aspose.com/temporary-license/).

-## Frequently Asked Questions
+## Frequently asked questions

 **Q: How do I actually add a new attribute to an INSERT entity?**
 A: Create a new `CadAttrib` object, set its `Tag` and `TextString` properties, and add it to the `ChildObjects` collection of the target INSERT entity.